All Along

-All Along (7 April 1979 – 23 February 2005) was a champion Thoroughbred racemare that was foaled in France.
-She was one of the top fillies of the last part of the 20th century, racing mostly in Europe.
-All Along was named into the National Museum of Racing and Hall of Fame in 1990 and the Canadian Horse Racing Hall of Fame in 2019.
-Her only winning offspring was the Mill Reef sired colt Along All who won the Prix Greffulhe Group 2 of 1989 and was to spend his time as a sire in Japan.
+All Along (7 April 1979 – 23 February 2005) was a champion Thoroughbred mare that was foaled and trained in France.
+She was one of the top European fillies since World War II.
+While she mostly raced in Europe, the filly also won top-level races in North America.
+She was named into the National Museum of Racing and Hall of Fame in 1990 and the Canadian Horse Racing Hall of Fame in 2019.
+All Along was less successful as a broodmare, her only winning offspring being the Mill Reef-sired colt Along All who won the Prix Greffulhe in 1989.

 Background

 A granddaughter of Round Table, she was owned by Daniel Wildenstein (1917–2001), the French art dealer.
 All Along was trained in France, first by Maurice Zilber (1981) and for the remainder of her career by Patrick-Louis Biancone.

 Racing career

 1981: Two-year-old season

 As a two-year-old, the filly raced only one time and won.